voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 order: 140
 ---

+## Accessing the API Use Summary

 Navigate to `Team Settings > Subscription` to view a summary of API calls for each of your projects.

+Navigate to `Project Settings > API Usage` to view a summary of API calls connected with a specific project.

-Note, however, that team settings can be viewed and managed only by an Account Administrator.
+Note, however, that team settings can be viewed and managed only by an account owner, and project settings can be managed by the account owner or users with proper access granted by the owner.

-To understand the basic limits of your account, check out [Pricing](https://www.voucherify.io/pricing) and [Fair Use Policy](https://www.voucherify.io/legal/fair-use-policy).
-Now, let's navigate through what we limit and how to monitor your usage.

 ## API Limits